-- They may need an Apple ID and password to get the Ring app if they’re using an Apple product.
+- They may need an Apple ID and password to get the Ring app if they’re using an Apple device.

-- They may need to navigate to Settings on their mobile device, and make temporary changes, in order to successfully set up a Ring device.
+- They may need to navigate to Settings on their mobile device, and make temporary changes, in order to successfully set up a Ring doorbell or security camera.